 Walnuts, Brazil nuts, raisins, cinnamon, and maple syrup

 Some people prefer a pinch of salt in their oatmeal.
 We watch our sodium intake here at the farmhouse, so we leave the salt out altogether.
 Some also prefer to cook their oatmeal in milk, giving it a creamier consistency.
-In the interests of staying plant-based, we sometimes use almond milk instead of water.
+In the interest of staying plant-based, we sometimes use almond milk instead of water.

 - 1/2 Cup rolled oats

 - 1 Tablespoon, or to taste, of each of the following: